baggepinnen/juliacourse2022/README.md

 # juliacourse 2022
 A short course in Julia for scientific programming

-This version of the julia course is given for graduate students at Dept. Automatic Control at Lund University, with course webpage: http://www.control.lth.se/education/doctorate-program/julia-course/julia-course-2022/
+This version of the julia course is given for graduate students at Dept. Automatic Control at Lund University.

 Teachers:
 Fredrik Bagge Carlson ([@baggepinnen](https://github.com/baggepinnen))